Revisiting Block-Diagonal SDP Relaxations for the Clique Number of the Paley Graphs: The clique number of the Paley graphs

 The \emph{clique number} $\omega(G)$ of a graph $G$ is the number of vertices in its largest complete subgraph or \emph{clique}.
 For any Paley graph $G_q$, this number is bounded above by $\sqrt {q}$ \cite {Yip22}.

-For a Paley graph with an even prime power $q = p^{2k}$, the foregoing bound is tight \cite{BDR88}.
-However, less is known about $\omega(G_q)$ when $q$ is an odd prime power.
-In particular, if $q=p$, the state-of-the-art lower bounds are logarithmic in $p$ (see \cite{ES35, GR90} and Theorem 13.5 in \cite{ Mon71}).
-On the other hand, the existing upper bounds in \cite{HP21, DBSW21} improve on $ \sqrt {p}$ only by a constant prefactor.
-We will refer to the state-of-the-art upper bound $(\sqrt {2p-1}+1)/2$ in \cite{HP21} as $HP(G_p)$.
-Numerical experiments suggest that the Paley graph clique number is polylogarithmic in $p$ \cite{Shearer96,Exo22}.
-However, proving even a $p^{\epsilon}$ bound from some positive $\epsilon <\frac{1}{2}$ is regarded as a difficult open problem in additive combinatorics \cite{CL07}.
+For a Paley graph with $q = p^{2k}$ where $k$ is a positive integer, the foregoing bound is tight \cite{BDR88}.
+However, less is known about $\omega(G_q)$ when $q$ is a prime power that is a non-square.
+In particular, if $q=p$, the state-of-the-art lower bounds are scaling as $\log p \cdot \log \log \log p $; the $\log \log \log p$ term can be improved to $ \log \log p$ conditional on the Generalized Riemann Hypothesis (see \cite{GR90} and Theorem 13.5 in \cite{ Mon71}).
+On the other hand, the existing state-of-the-art upper bounds in references \cite{HP21, DBSW21} improve on $ \sqrt {p}$ only by a constant prefactor.
+We will refer to the upper bound $(\sqrt {2p-1}+1)/2$ in those references as $HP(G_p)$.
+Numerical experiments appear to suggest that the Paley graph clique number is polylogarithmic in $p$ (see discussion of \cite{Shearer96,Exo22} in \cite{BMR}).
+However, proving even a $p^{\frac{1}{2}-\epsilon}$ bound for some $\epsilon>0$ is regarded as a difficult open problem in additive combinatorics \cite{CL07}, sometimes referred to as the \emph{square root bottleneck} (see also \cite{kunisky2023spectral}).